 - Consider whether a payment may be more properly classified as gross receipts for mission-related activities.
 For example, see if a grant may actually be restructured as a payment for specific services rendered.

-As indicated, even international public charity equivalents may tip out of public charity status when they receive a substantial contribution from a U.S. funder.
+As indicated, even foreign public charity equivalents may tip out of public charity status when they receive a substantial contribution from a U.S. funder.
 At NGOsource we do our best to help both grantmakers and grantees understand the implications of tipping and help them prepare accordingly.

 Feel free to contact us if you have questions related to this or other topics on our blog.
 Stay tuned for our next post which will cover unusual grants.